This article was originally published on TechCrunch by Miha Mikek, CEO and Founder at Celtra.

 The marketplace is crowded.
 Digital marketing requires high volumes of on-brand creative assets and it is tough to produce them fast enough without compromising on brand equity or storytelling.
 While marketing channels have exploded in volume, most creative production workflows are the same as they were 50 years ago.
 The linear brief-debrief-presentation-production cycle still reigns supreme.
 But marketing isn’t linear anymore.
 It is a monster that feeds on creative assets, requiring more and more each quarter.

-The reality is, any paid impression is also a brand impression and a chance to differentiate in the market.
+The reality is that any paid impression is also a brand impression and a chance to differentiate in the market.
 Paid impressions are often the only chance you get to influence some shoppers.
 That’s why creative – your brand, your design, and your message – matters.
 In growth marketing, traffic, subscriptions, direct-to-consumer channels, testing, and ultimately, revenue all rely on creative to succeed.
 Yet, lower-funnel assets are rarely brilliant in branding or even remotely interesting.
-Brands don’t have the luxury of spending time on design craft and storytelling at scale.
+Brands don’t have the luxury of spending time on design, craft, and storytelling at scale.
 Conversely, most creative automation solutions that can assist with efficiency aren’t currently equipped to scale high-quality creative that prioritizes branding and design excellence.
 Enterprises are suffering from a creative gap where their content and asset needs are growing fast while team resources and budgets are stagnant or even declining.

 Design Excellence Drives Revenue and Brand Preference